fbpx

 So this begs the question…

-What time of year is best to visit Bali?
+When is the best time of year to visit Bali?

 In short, you’ll have the best chance of comfortable weather during the peak of the dry season, June – August.
-We’d recommend avoiding visiting during the December holidays as not only is this peak rainy season, but crowds are also heavy.
+We’d recommend to avoid visiting during the December holidays as not only is this peak rainy season, but crowds are also heavy.

 Our personal pick would be to visit Bali during the shoulder months, May, June or September, to avoid the rain and the crowds.
 But more on that later…